 3. Signature Sheer Beaded Bodice Organza A-Line Wedding Dress

 This A-Line gown from Galina is a true show-stopper.
 With layers of gentle blush and ivory, the gown is perfect for a second wedding.
 It also features 5,000 hand-placed crystals beads and sequins.
 It is excellent for a bride with a daring, fashion-forward side, with a plunging neckline and delicate straps across the back.

-This fit and flare gown has downtown chic written all over it.
+This lace V-neck gown has downtown chic written all over it.
 The v-neckline, fitted bodice, and stretchy crepe constructions will flatter the curves on any body type making this the perfect second bridal look no matter what your age or size.

 5. Long Sleeve Lace Wedding Dress with Open Back

-This gown by Coco Melody hugs the curves and ends in a delicate chapel train.
-An all-over lace applique makes the look timeless, while a striking key hole back detail offers just the right amount of daring.
+This gown by Coco Melody hugs the curves and ends in a delicate court train.
+An all-over lace applique makes the look timeless, while the striking back detail offers just the right amount of daring.
 The ivory or champagne shades are both great selections for a second wedding.

 Got a gown you love for your second trip down the aisle?
 Why not share with other brides using the comment section below!

 Save THIS PIN to your Wedding Dresses board on Pinterest so you can always find it when you need to!